kuzfix/LightSoak-Hardware/README.md

 - Over-range protection: **None**
 - Accuracy: **+-(0.85% of measurement + 0.25uA)**
     - *Note: With shunt range optimization, higher accuracy can be reached.
 This is accuracy through the whole range including range switching.*
-    - *Note: Voltage measurement circuitry loads the DUT with about 3.3Mohm.
+    - *Note: If the input buffer board is not used, voltage measurement circuitry loads the DUT with about 3.3Mohm.
 While measuring very small currents, this can cause a discrepancy between the measured and actual DUT current.

 #### Current accuracy report
 ![Accuracy report:](docs/calreport-current-13-9-2023.png)